What is the democracy futures project?

 Stage timeframe: Summer 2025

-Hybrid workshop dates: TBD (estimated June 2025)
+Hybrid workshop dates: June 9-10, 2025 (likely virtual)

 Stage 3 will take the scenarios/preferred futures identified in stage 2 and begin discussing and stress-testing philanthropic strategies and learning to prepare for uncertainty, no matter what the future holds.